fbpx

 How does selling as-is affect the sale price?

-Selling “as-is” may result in lower offers from buyers.
-This can happen when compared to similar homes that have been repaired or include warranties.
+Selling a home “as-is” may lead to lower offers from buyers.
+This can occur when you compare it to similar homes that have been fixed or come with warranties.

 Should sellers consider pre-listing inspections for an as-is sale?

-How can EPS Houses assist in selling your home as-is?
+How can EPS Houses assist in buying your home as-is?

-As skilled real estate experts, EPS Houses can help you with the whole “as-is” selling process.
-They will make sure you know what you need to do.
-They can help you market your property well and reach a successful sale.
+As real estate experts, EPS Houses can assist you with selling your property “as-is.”
+They will guide you through the steps you need to take.
+They can also help you promote your property and achieve a successful sale.

 Scroll to Top